-Are you a U.S. resident who trades cryptocurrency?
+Are you a U.S. resident who conducts cryptocurrency transactions?
 If so, you may have tax obligations.
 The Internal Revenue Service (“IRS”) has deemed cryptocurrency to be “property.”
 Therefore, tax rules that apply to property transactions also apply to cryptocurrencies.

 How do I know if I owe taxes?

 Cryptocurrency taxes are incredibly complex.
-We recommend auditing your crypto transactions to determine if you may owe taxes.
-This diligence will pay off in the long run, as it ensures compliance.
+We recommend auditing your crypto transactions to determine whether you owe taxes.
 Let’s walk through some examples:

 What could be taxable?